-- Speech to text - A person speaks into a microphone and the speech recognition tool recognizes the string of words.
-Then it converts the speech into text by using dictionary terms and the grammar of the spoken language.
+- Speech to text - A person speaks into a microphone and the speech recognition software tool recognizes the spoken language and converts it to text..

-- Text translation - Language translation software generates a translation for the text into the chosen foreign language.
+- Text translation - Language translation software translates the text into the chosen foreign language.

 - Text to speech - The translated text is finally sent to the speech synthesis module that converts the translated text into speech and then reads it back to you.

 Although this might look simple, there are numerous errors that can occur, especially in the voice recognition part.
 For instance, depending on your accent and rate of speech, you can say "Where's the beef" and discover the tool has transcribed it as "Kirby".
 Also, the software can identify simple words and phrases, but it can have a difficult time when dealing with longer phrases.
-There are various applications on the market that can be used for speech translation, but at this time none of them is delivering enough accuracy.
+There are various applications on the market that can be used for speech translation, but due to the additional steps, there is more of a chance of errors in the final result.
+Speech recoginition software has improved over the years and we are now at a level of accuracy that can be extremely helpful in communicating. .
 Systran is constantly working hard to provide the highest accuracy available for foreign language translation.